 Support if you are overweight

 Southwark’s weight management services

 Healthy Lifestyle hub

-This free service provides support to Southwark residents who would like to make positive changes but need a little bit of help to get going.
-They provide friendly support to motivate you, as well as access to a range of services.
+This free service provides support to all residents who would like to make positive changes but need a little bit of help to get going.
+They provide support to motivate you, as well as access to a range of services.

 There are two service options: Balance and Fast.